Scripture Reference: Acts 19:1-41

 In the first part of the journey Paul went back to places where he had been before.
 He taught the Christians how to have a strong faith.

-Paul explained to them that now, because of Jesus’ death and resurrection, they could have their sins washed away at baptism.
+Paul explained to them that now, because of Jesus’ death and resurrection, they could be part of God’s new people through the forgiveness of sins by being baptised “in the name of Jesus”.

-Not only would their sins be forgiven through baptism but at baptism the Holy Spirit would come and live in them.
+In addition to forgiveness of sins at baptism, the Holy Spirit would come and live in them.
 The Holy Spirit would be with them all of the time helping them to follow God.

 The men were so happy to hear about this and wanted to be baptised in the name of Jesus.
 After their baptism an amazing thing happened.
 The Holy Spirit displayed his wonderful power to them through two miracles.